A lakeside beauty

-One of the most popular and important places of worship in Hanoi, Phu Tay Ho trumps even Tran Quoc Pagoda for its enviable lakeside position.
-Stories about the Mother Goddesses — to whom the temple is dedicated — and the golden buffalo calf enhance its appeal as a destination for visitors.
+One of the most popular and important places of worship in Hanoi, Tay Ho Temple trumps even Tran Quoc for its enviable lakeside position.

-Phu Tay Ho is on the northern bank of the same-named lake, a few kilometres along the lake road from Xuan Dieu Street.
-Whereas pagodas are for Buddhists, Phu Ta Ho is dedicated to the Mother Goddesses and the Jade Emperor and is therefore most correctly referred to as a palace — although laypeople would call it a temple.
+Phu Tay Ho is on the northern bank of the same-named lake, or West Lake, a few kilometres along the lake road from Xuan Dieu Street.
+Whereas pagodas are for Buddhists, Phu Ta Ho is dedicated to the Mother Goddesses and the Jade Emperor and is therefore most correctly referred to as a palace, although laypeople would call it a temple.

-Legend goes that one of the three Mother Goddesses appeared to two Confucian scholars in a pub near the lake.
+Legend has it that one of the three Mother Goddesses appeared to two Confucian scholars in a pub near the lake.
 She gave them food and drink and wrote poetry and they were so taken by her beauty that they later returned, but there was no sign of her or the pub, just a scroll of poetry, revealing herself as one of the Mother Goddesses.
 They then built the temple right next to the lake in her honour.
-Another variation says she appeared to a fisherman on the lake, smiling and reciting poetry.
+Another variation of the legend says she appeared to a fisherman on the lake, smiling and reciting poetry

 In the first large building you come to, if you turn left inside the gate, you will see three empty throne-like seats at the back of the altar.
 They represent the three Goddesses and are ready for the Goddesses to occupy when they are on earth.
 The altar in the building next door has effigies of the Goddesses, surrounded by their male Chinese servants.
 Below the altar is a cave of animals representing the animist set of beliefs in place at the time Mother Goddess worship began.

-The Jade Emperor is also worshipped here but is less important than the Goddesses, hence his position is in-front of or below the Goddesses.
-See him surrounded by his servants in the first temple building, with the angry and benign guards on duty.
+The Jade Emperor is also worshipped here but is considered less important than the Goddesses, so his position is in front of or below the Goddesses.
+See him surrounded by his servants in the first temple building.

 When you visit you will see people preparing trays of food and flowers and leaving them at the altar with a stick of incense burning.
 The smoke from the incense makes a connection with the Mother Goddesses or the Jade Emperor and their strength flows down into the produce on the tray.
 When the stick has burnt down, the produce is taken home and given to a sick relative, or whoever the prayer was for.